sencha/gxt-demo-projects/README.md

 * [gxt-theme-40x-multi](./gxt-theme-40x-multi) - A project with two theme modules based on triton.

 ### Projects for testing
-The projects here are used for testing
+The projects here are used for testing.

 * [gxt-integration-testing](./gxt-integration-testing) - A simple project set up with integration testing.